THE WATER INNOVATION & REUSE LAB

 For millennia, the Kumeyaay people have been a part of this land.
 This land has nourished, healed, protected and embraced them for many generations in a relationship of balance and harmony.
 As members of the San Diego State University community, we acknowledge this legacy.
 We promote this balance and harmony.
 We find inspiration from this land, the land of the Kumeyaay.

-Oct 2023
+Oct 2024

 WIRLab trains and mentors undergraduate and graduate students from diverse groups to take on environmental challenges in water scarce environments by conducting research on sustainable water and sanitation technologies and biogeochemical processes in natural and engineered systems.
-Current projects investigate the transformation and persistence of emerging chemicals in anaerobic and aerobic decentralized water reuse systems, sources of anthropogenic contaminants in urban rivers, water quality response to stream restoration, the fate of microplastics in the environment, and rapid fluorescence-based tracking of organic contaminants in source waters, streams, and groundwater.
+Current projects investigate the transformation and persistence of emerging chemicals in anaerobic and aerobic decentralized water reuse systems, sources of anthropogenic contaminants in urban rivers, water quality response to stream restoration, the fate of microplastics in the environment, and rapid fluorescence-based tracking of organic contaminants in surface water and groundwater.